Mesothelioma in Young Adults & Children

 Treatment of Mesothelioma in Young People

-In 2015, researchers from the National Institutes of Health studied 12,345 mesothelioma patients and discovered some distinct differences among the small fraction of patients under 40.
+In 2015, researchers from the National Institutes of Health studied 12,345 mesothelioma patients.
+They discovered some differences among the small fraction of patients under 40.

-- Overall, men are three times more likely to develop mesothelioma than women, and pleural mesothelioma is much more common than peritoneal mesothelioma.
+• Men are three times more likely to develop mesothelioma than women.
+Pleural mesothelioma is much more common than peritoneal mesothelioma.

 Further, younger patients have a longer median survival and a higher five-year survival rate.
 This is primarily because older patients usually have additional health problems that interfere with their cancer treatment.